-Fields for applying time zone, date, time, NTP server, and backup and restore configuration settings Fields for providing all the network settings of the ENVIROMUX including IP address and DNS settings Fields for using SNMP Fields for setting up the ENVIROMUX email account Fields for setting time and date Fields for assigning users, access privileges, passwords and contact settings Fields for entering IP cameras to be monitored For updating the firmware of the ENVIROMUX when improved software becomes available.
+Administration System Field for applying unit name.
+Page also contains serial number, MAC address, and modem status information System Network Fields for providing all the network settings of the ENVIROMUX including IP address and DNS settings Network SNMP Fields for using SNMP SNMP Email Server Fields for setting up the ENVIROMUX email account Email Server Time Fields for setting time and date Email Server Users Fields for assigning users, access privileges, passwords and contact settings Time IP Cameras Fields for entering IP cameras to be monitored Users Firmware Update For updating the firmware of the ENVIROMUX when improved software becomes available.
+IP Cameras Opuale Firmware Update